Bush Stadium: Alternative uses of the facility

 In 1987, Bush Stadium was dressed up in different ways to be used as the stand-in for both Comiskey Park and Crosley Field during the filming of Eight Men Out, which was about the "Black Sox Scandal", the throwing of the 1919 World Series.

-Indianapolis hosted the Pan Am Games in 1987, and the baseball tournament was held at Bush Stadium.
+Indianapolis also hosted the Pan Am Games in 1987, and the baseball tournament was held at Bush Stadium.